bokkypoobah/WePowerPresaleContractAudit/audit/README.md

   need to be set an account that no one controls like `0x0000000000000000000000000000000000000000`.
 Setting this `controller` to this
   "burn" address may prevent the owner executing some operations in the future.

-  * [ ] ACTION Review whether the token contract owner should have the ability to burn another user's tokens after the PreSale is finalised
+  * [x] ACTION Review whether the token contract owner should have the ability to burn another user's tokens after the PreSale is finalised

+    * [x] The ability to use this functionality has been removed in the second review

 * The contract owner can also generate any number of tokens after the PreSale is finalised

-  * [ ] ACTION Review whether the token contract owner should have the ability to generate tokens after the PreSale is finalised
+  * [x] ACTION Review whether the token contract owner should have the ability to generate tokens after the PreSale is finalised

+    * [x] The ability to use this functionality has been removed in the second review

 <br />